Bobcycle/Blog/_posts/2022-02-11-ISM-as-leading-indicator.md

 The ISM (Institute of Supply Management) releases a monthly report which surveys a total of 300 companies from the United States on the events which have passed the previous month.

-It is contains business resuls of the manufacturing and services industry.
+> It contains business results of the manufacturing and services industry.

-Manufacturing consists of 20% of the economy whilst services conssist of 80%.
+Manufacturing consists of 20% of the economy whilst services consist of 80%.
 That being said, reporting on the services industry has only been there since the 21st century.
-Therfore more importance is placed on the manufacturing reports as more [business cycles](https://www.investopedia.com/terms/b/businesscycle.asp) have occured.
+Therefore more importance is placed on the manufacturing reports as more [business cycles](https://www.investopedia.com/terms/b/businesscycle.asp) have occurred.

+---

-**How to view the report**
+**How to view and understand the report**

-I've manipulated the reports and put it on a [simple spreadsheet](https://docs.google.com/spreadsheets/d/1cuFB09d6S87P-UnRdO405_dQ-yTlAetvZx32BF-JmBA/edit?usp=sharing) with the manufacturing industry as an example.
-Note that there are a few different sheets as the survey will categorise the results of the survey in five equal weighted parts.
+I've manipulated the reports (since 1948) and put it within a [simple spreadsheet](https://docs.google.com/spreadsheets/d/1cuFB09d6S87P-UnRdO405_dQ-yTlAetvZx32BF-JmBA/edit?usp=sharing) with the manufacturing industry as an example.
+Within the sheet, there are five different categories (equally weighted) which makes up the whole report.

 It consists as follows:
 1. New orders (20%)
 2. Production (20%)
 3. Employment (20%)
 4. Deliveries (20%)
 5. Inventories (20%)

-With all the results of the above gathered, an average will be made and an index number (PMI) will be the result.
-It can range (historically) from 30 to 80.
-There is a thumb of rule.
-If it is above 50 it means that it's growing.
-If it is under 50 then it is... well, you can fill it in.
+With all the results of the above data points, an average will be made which is the index number (PMI).
+It historically ranges from 30 to 80.
+There is a thumb of rule however.
+If it is above 50, the economy is growing.
+If it is under 50 then it is contracting.

 **Real-life example**